15+ Intense Yandere Boy Anime Characters (Male Yandere List)

 Mao — Code Geass

-Mao - Code Geass - anime yandere boy romance
+Mao Code Geass male yandere anime character

 Mao is a yandere built out of mental collapse.
 His mind-reading Geass wrecks his stability over time, and his fixation on C.C. becomes a violent spiral because she’s the one person he can’t “read.”